Holyrood Park: Salisbury Crags

 The cliffs are formed from steep dolerite and columnar basalt and have a long history of rock climbing on their faces starting from the earliest days of the sport.
 Harold Raeburn was brought up nearby, and became the leading climber of the Scottish Mountaineering Club not long after he joined it in 1896.
 By 1900 a number of traditional climbing and sport climbing routes had been recorded by Raeburn and W. Inglis Clark.
 In recent years the park rangers (previously under the auspices of the Royal Estate and now Historic Environment Scotland, who had taken over management of the park) attempted to regulate access to the cliffs due to hazards to park visitors from loose and falling rocks.
 Climbers are now restricted to a designated area of the South Quarry, and need to apply for a permit, free of charge, at the education centre in the north of the park in order to be allowed to climb.
 There is still some activity, though most of it is bouldering rather than free climbing.
 The finest areas are in the two quarries, although it is only in the South Quarry that climbing is still permitted at this time.
 The south quarry contains the Black Wall, a well-known bouldering testpiece in the Edinburgh climbing scene.
 The best known route to climb the Crags is at "Cat Nick" or "Cat's Nick", a cleft in the rocks near the highest point of the Crags.
 This is named on maps, sometimes leading people to believe that the highest point of the crag is so named.

 Samson's Ribs

 Samson's Ribs are a formation of columnar basalt.

 St Margaret's Loch

 St Margaret's Loch is a shallow man-made lochan to the south of Queen's Drive.
-It is around 500 m east of Holyrood Palace, and about 100 m north of the ruin of St Anthony's Chapel.
+It is around 500 m east of the Palace of Holyroodhouse, and about 100 m north of the ruin of St Anthony's Chapel.
 Once a boggy marshland, the loch was formed in 1856 as part of Prince Albert's improvement plans for the area surrounding the palace.
 The loch has been used as a boating pond but is now home to a strong population of ducks, geese, and swans.